-- Our article on Nurturing relationships with your partner or spouse includes many tips for communicating with your partner and strengthening your relationship. - Our article Getting your groove back covers lots of clever tips for happy, sexy times when you have a musculoskeletal condition. - Versus Arthritis (UK) has a helpful page on Sex, relationships and arthritis. - Staying connected beyond your intimate relationships by enjoying the company of other people and losing yourself in activities you enjoy, is another important tool in your self-care that supports both your mental and physical wellbeing.
+- Our article on personal relationships includes many tips for communicating with your partner and strengthening your relationship. - Our article Getting your groove back covers lots of clever tips for happy, sexy times when you have a musculoskeletal condition. - Versus Arthritis (UK) has a helpful page on Sex, relationships and arthritis. - Staying connected beyond your intimate relationships by enjoying the company of other people and losing yourself in activities you enjoy, is another important tool in your self-care that supports both your mental and physical wellbeing.
 Read more in Section 5: Managing your pain.